Anti-doping lab in Thailand shut down, leaving gap in system - WHIZ News

 MONTREAL (AP) — The only authorized anti-doping laboratory in southeast Asia has been forced to suspend operations, leaving a gap in coverage for much of the region.

-The World Anti-Doping Agency has ruled the National Doping Control Center in Thailand can’t test samples for up to six months because of “non-conformities” found during inspections.
+The World Anti-Doping Agency has ruled the National Doping Control Centre in Thailand can’t test samples for up to six months because of “non-conformities” found during inspections.

 That leaves the nearest authorized lab in Beijing, nearly 3,300 kilometers (2,050 miles) away.